 When shopping around, search keywords at this stage are very specific to product and it’s features which represents a certain level of knowledge the consumer has about the product.
 At this stage, you should help potential customers compare similar products and at the same time showcase your unique service proposition to keep the consumer focused on the quality of your product or service, and how you stand out from your competitors.

-At this stage, the potential customer is ready to buy the type of product or service you sell, and the only question is where to buy.
-This is where social proof in the form of customer reviews, ratings and testimonials can be very influential.
+The potential customer at this stage is ready to buy the type of product or service you sell, and the only question is where to buy.
+This is where social proof in the form of customer reviews, ratings and testimonials in your AdWords ad can be very influential because they will be looking to see how your business stands out from competitors.
 The consumer will be shopping around to compare similar products in order to make an informed buying decision.

 At this stage the customer has taken the leap of faith and purchased your product.
 This is where you can use different marketing techniques such as remarketing, customer engagement, recognition and special offers to turn your customers into repeat customers and brand advocates for your business.